justanotherdev983/HashBaseDB/README.md

 # HashbaseDB: Custom NoSQL Database Engine

-A high-performance key-value store with an easy-to-use SDL interface.
+A high-performance key-value store with an easy-to-use SDL interface, written for Linux systems.

 ## Features